 My theory is that my parents are biologically linked.
 When one goes, the other will soon follow.

 “Me and ya daddy went through something,” she said about them revolving in and out of the hospital.

-Califano said that the migrants “had never lived in stable situations.”
+Health, Education, and Welfare Secretary Califano said that the migrants “had never lived in stable situations.”
 Paying rent, utilities, and “monthly expenses was foreign to them.”
-My parents are the only original homeowners that have been here for almost 40 years.
+My folks are the only original homeowners that have been here for almost 40 years.